 Make sure you are asking for permission before snapping a shot of the locals clad in intricately sewn outfits or of government workers like soldiers and police officers.
 Additionally, locals follow Catholicism, Pachamama (Mother Earth) or a hybrid of the two.
 Observe the sanctity of their religion.
 When the town are celebrating their patron saint or other religious festivals, make sure to be respectful during the street processions and moments of silence.

 This goes for pieces of the ruins and the natural flora and fauna that call them home.

 LEARN MORE about this region of Peru.
-Browse our complete Cusco Travel Guide online!
+Browse our complete Cusco Travel Guide!

-Walk the Inca Trail and witness Machu Picchu.
+Walk the Inca Trail to Machu Picchu.
 Trip itineraries and different travel preferences are important variables to consider when figuring our the trip.
 Let our team of experts at Peru for Less help you!
 Talk to a travel advisor today.